canonical/microceph/docs/snap/tutorial/get-started.rst

 Initialise your cluster
 -----------------------

-Next, bootstrap your new Ceph storage cluster:
+Next, bootstrap your new Ceph storage cluster.
+During bootstrap, MicroCeph creates the initial cluster configuration and keys, registers the first node, and starts the core Ceph services that the rest of the cluster will build on:

 .. code-block:: none